Drupal with Composer on Apache on Bash on Windows 10!

 Windows 10's built-in web server (IIS, or 'Internet Information Services') was listening on port 80, which is the normal port for a web server, but I wanted apache to do that instead, so I disabled the 'world wide web publishing' service.

-I decided to try using PHP7, which meant adding a 'PPA' (i.e. a 3rd-party repository) for it, which the internet helped me with.
+I decided to try using PHP7, which meant adding a 'PPA' (i.e. a 3rd-party repository) for it, which the internet helped me with - so run Update: As of Ubuntu 16.04, PHP7 is available without needing the PPA!
 At this point, I was in linux-land so there was no need to go searching for how to do it with windows, I could just learn from the linux community.
 That's a big bonus of this feature!

 That includes a few PHP extensions, plus apache, git and zip.
 I needed to enable apache's mod_rewrite too, as follows (lifted directly from the documentation on drupal.org) :